IsaacVon/Project1-UrbanHomesteading-/README.md

 OBJECIVE:

-The goal of this project is to provide a useful resource to new and experienced plant enthusiasts.
+The goal of this project is to provide a useful resource for new and experienced plant enthusiasts.

 CONTENT: